BALMehmet/Swipe-Card/README.md

 - An Android phone for debugging.

 ## Project Structure
-Swipe Card is designed with MVVM design pattern.
+Swipe Card was designed with MVVM design pattern.

 ## Libraries
 - Lifecycle